ZanderCow/MachineLearningVisualization/README.md

 - is useful because you don't want to click the perform aggression button like 1000 times
 - unfortunately, because my code isn't parallelized (runs on the GPU).
 You should probably use the values that are less than 10,000.
 Otherwise, the program may crash.

+You arent experienced with machine learning, just start trying playing around with it and seeing you think it'll think the cost function to be as low as possible.
+Have fun!